Why Company Culture Matters and How to Strengthen Yours

 It can also be helpful to think about your top performers.
 What characteristics do they have in common?
 Think about other employees that weren’t a good fit for the company.
 Why weren’t they?

 List out as many values as you resonate with to start.
 Narrow them down to four to five values that truly represent your company.
-Your core values should be a guidepost that help you make decisions for the business.
+Your core values should be a guidepost that helps you make decisions for the business.

-2. Share your vision
+2. Share your vision.

 An important part of company culture is making sure that everyone in the company is on the same page.
 This means having a clearly defined vision and sharing that vision with employees often.